geist-org/geist-ui/.github/CONTRIBUTING.md

 At any time, you think it's ok, you can start the following steps to submit your amazing works:

 1. Run `yarn lint` check the code style.
-2. Run `yarn test-update` to update & run your testcase.
+2. Run `yarn test:update` to update & run your testcase.
 3. Run `git commit -ma '{YOUR_MESSAGE}'` to commit changes.
 Commit info should be formatted by the [rules](https://github.com/conventional-changelog/commitlint/blob/master/%40commitlint/config-conventional/README.md).
 4. Push code to your own repo and [create PullRequest](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) at GitHub.